 - Managing Emerging Information Technology

-Many MSIS programs conclude with a capstone project or practicum.
+Many MSIS programs offer specializations or concentrations and conclude with a capstone project or practicum.

-Often administered by a computer science department and viewed at some institutions as a cross between a master’s degree in computer science and an MBA, MSIS programs can have demanding admissions requirements.
-Many want applicants to have at least two years of work experience; others demand demonstrated leadership ability.
+Viewed at some institutions as a cross between a master’s degree in computer science and an MBA, MSIS programs can have demanding admissions requirements.
+Some programs are likely to want applicants to have at least two years of work experience; others may require demonstrated leadership ability.
 Some of the more technical programs require students to have coursework or equivalent knowledge of such topics as object-oriented programming and discrete mathematics.

 The Data Science Angle